binaryage/chromex/readme.md

       ln -s ../relative/path/to/chromex chromex
       ```
   * chromex sample is gets built into `resources/unpacked/compiled` folder.

-    To start developing you can run:
-      ```
-      lein devel
-      ```
-    Alternatively, if you want to use figwheel's REPL, you can run two commands:

     In one terminal session run (will build background and popup pages using figwheel):
       ```